 2010 Schlitterbahn opens its fourth waterpark.
 With a soft open in 2009, Schlitterbahn Kansas City, Kansas had its first full season in 2010.
 The park features record breaking rides like the world’s longest tidal wave river, Storm Blaster – a Master Blaster waterslide, King Kaw rapids river, Cyclone and Twister head-first mat slides, Aqua Veyers™ and the Boogie Bahn surf ride.

 2011 Schlitterbahn New Braunfels opens The Falls, the world’s longest tubing adventure ride.

 2012 Schlitterbahn South Padre Island opens Schlitterbahn Beach Resort and Indoor Waterpark.
 The full-service Schlitterbahn Waterpark and Resort on South Padre Island now includes 221 hotel rooms right on the beach with four restaurant dining options and convention space, and an Indoor Waterpark open year round.

 2013 Schlitterbahn broke ground for its fifth park located in Corpus Christi.

 2014 Schlitterbahn hosted a late season soft open of the Corpus Christi waterpark with plans for a Grand opening in 2015.

-2015 Schlitterbahn Riverpark in Corpus Christi opened with a full-service restaurant, golf course, tennis courts, and resort.
+2015 Schlitterbahn Riverpark in Corpus Christi opened with a full-service restaurant and resort.

 2016 MASSIV, the world’s tallest water coaster opened in Schlitterbahn Galveston Island and won the coveted Best New Waterpark Ride by theme park enthusiasts.